spotify/github-java-client/README.md

 It is also very light on GitHub, doing as few requests as necessary.

 This library is maintained by @spotify/gjc-maintainers.
-If you have any questions or issues, please tag this team in the relevant PR/issue.
+If you have any questions, issues or need a review, please tag this team in the relevant PR/issue.

 ## Getting Started